Lessons from Leigh and how marine reserves can fail By Dr J Floor Anthoni (2003)

 rules must be taught: to turn stones in such a way as to minimise damage;

-to return these carefully to their old position; to avoid stepping on camouflaged
+to return these carefully to their original position; to avoid stepping

-sea life (camouflage crabs, sea hares, etc).
-This must begin at schools
+on camouflaged sea life (camouflage crabs, sea hares, etc).
+This must begin

 Artifacts from the sea must